pgollangi/fastget/README.md

 A CLI tool as well as go library to ultrafast download files over HTTP(s).

-> Disclaimer: FastGet performance purely based on the network and CPU performance of the client machine.
-Also HTTP(s) endpoint must support partial request presenting `Accept-Ranges` header.
+> DISCLAIMER: FastGet performance purely based on the network and CPU performance of the client machine.
+And HTTP(s) endpoint must allow partial requests presenting `Accept-Ranges` and `Range` headers.